zakariamanssouri/Pokemon-Spark/README.md

 ## Dataset

-i used the dataset from kaggle ,you can find it from the project folder.
+i used a dataset from kaggle ,you can find it in the project folder.

 ## Load the dataset into an RDD